-The translation process: Start a project, complete the number of words, the agency and end customer, the estimate number in accounts.
+The technical translation process: Start a project, complete the number of words, the agency and end customer, the number of the estimate in accounts.

-The agency table includes the contact details for the agency their payment conditions (30, 45 or 60 days), price in currency for translation, MTPE, Revision or Audiovisual.
+The agency table includes the contact details for the customer, their payment conditions (30, 45 or 60 days), price in currency for translation, MTPE, Revision or Audiovisual.

 Search for terms

-So while a project constrains terms just to a project, which helps to standardise terms with a project, terms are also available for search across all projects.
-So when working on a project, I often search for a term to see if I have come across it in previous projects and how I handled it.
+So while terms are standardised within a project, they are also available for search across all projects.
+So, I often search for a term to see if I have come across it in previous projects and how I handled it.
 The following fields are searchable.

 Two important fields: the chosen term in my target language (English) and the alternatives.
 This helps me reflect on the most appropriate term during translation.

-At the end of a project I may send a list of terms to the customer with the target files to show them that a.
-I have considered alternatives and b. potentially for customers to choose the most appropriate industry-specific term.
+At the end of a project, I may send a list of terms to the customer with the target files to show them the alternatives considered or for customers to choose the appropriate industry-specific term.

-Before building the database I stored terms in Google Sheets, one for each project.
-So I had some work to do to combine these sheets together in to the database.
-I therefore built a deduplication function to combine terms.
+Before building the database, I stored terms in Google Sheets, one for each project.
+So I had some work to do to combine these sheets together into the database and to help, built a deduplication function to combine terms.

-Part of my quality process is to check and standarise terms used in my translation.
-Antidote helps me to do this because it highlights unknown and repeated words, providing focus on the terms used.
+Part of my quality process is to check and standardize the terms used in my translation.
+Antidote helps me to do this because it highlights unknown and repeated words, providing a focus on the terms used.

 The Antidote corrector can be launched directly from Trados using the SDL Antidote plugin.